| 开发者 | quentinldd |

 | 版权网址: | 版权信息 |

 Yes.
-Updatronix does not replace the WordPress update engine.
-It hooks into the same native update process that WordPress uses for all plugins and themes.
-Any item that updates through Dashboard → Updates (or the equivalent WP-CLI or automatic update flow) is logged the same way, whether it comes from the WordPress.org directory or a third-party source.
+Updatronix hooks into the native WordPress update process.
+The plugin logs any item that updates through Dashboard → Updates, WP-CLI, or the automatic update flow, whether it comes from the WordPress.org directory or a third-party source.

 ob_start() buffers safely.